10dollars/tendollars.github.io.raw/_posts/2014-05-20-andre-torrez.md

 Before we had kids I would spend my weekends hacking on ideas or staying up late after work.
 Now that we have kids I just think a lot about stuff.
 Sometimes I can bang something out in an hour or so in the 9-10pm hour before I have to go to sleep.
 I wish I could be more like [Darius Kazemi](http://twitter.com/tinysubversions).
 [Here is how I wish I worked](http://tinysubversions.com/2014/05/thoughts-on-small-projects/)

 #### You also write music news for 7x7 and SFBG.
 How did you get into that?
-(I liked that article you had on Halloween tribute shows.)

 It’s actually a funny story: that isn’t me.

 Some other guy named Andre Torrez who lives in SF and writes for the SFBG and CBS.
 I emailed him once to get a beer and he didn’t reply so I figure it’s probably too much to deal with or he’s busy or he is constantly fending off emails from people named Andre Torrez trying to get a beer with him.

+[Editor's Note: I feel really silly about this because I have taken recommendations from Not Andre a couple of times.]